chrismooredev/tarsum/README.md

 # tarsum
-Reads an archive file and prints the contained file's hashes
+Reads an archive file and prints hashes of the files within it.

 Supports file hashes that are supported by the [checksums](https://crates.io/crates/checksums) crate.